 I sat again on unforgiving hardwood, massaging the pins and needles out of my calves, while she smoked menthol after menthol.
 She explained how, after several failed attempts and multiple years of torture, she was finally stolen across the icy Tumen River, with skin peeling off the frozen soles of her feet, and then immediately sold to a Chinese farmer.

 North Korea is a manipulative cult.
-Pastor Won at the Durihana Church, who focuses his efforts on defectors, spoke about the ease with which North Koreans adapt to Christianity—the Father, the Son, and the Holy Ghost easily replace the Holy Trinity of Kim Jong-il, Kim Jong-un, and Kim Il-sung.
-The of capitalism, or Christianity, for that matter, is a nursery rhyme compared to the brainwashing in North Korea.
-Now, two generations deep into a divided Korea, those 25,000 or so who’ve slipped out of the shadow of the Kim family have what is best described as a North Korean–flavored post-traumatic stress disorder.
+Pastor Won at the Durihana Church, who focuses his efforts on defectors, spoke about the ease with which North Koreans adapt to Christianity – the Father, the Son and the Holy Ghost easily replace the Holy Trinity of Kim Jong-il, Kim Jong-un and Kim Il-sung.
+The tune of capitalism – or Christianity, for that matter – is a nursery rhyme compared to the brainwashing in North Korea.
+Now, two generations deep into a divided Korea, those 25,000 or so who’ve slipped out of the shadow of the Kim family have what is best described as a North Korean–flavoured post-traumatic stress disorder.
 While the South Korean government has done a great deal to assimilate their Northern kin through public housing and job training, many defectors continue to live in torture camps of their own minds.

-Once you start to understand these defectors—who seem too scared to even admit where they came from, let alone tell their stories—a sleazy talk show feels like an earnest attempt to culturally elevate North Koreans into a country that will soon see little benefit in unification.
-And when you realize that even when handed their freedom, the next generation of North Koreans may spend decades recovering from the trauma of the Kim regime, even The Secret starts to seem like a reasonable opiate.
+Once you start to understand these defectors – who seem too scared to even admit where they came from, let alone tell their stories – a sleazy talk show feels like an earnest attempt to culturally elevate North Koreans into a country that will soon see little benefit in unification.
+And when you realise that, even when handed their freedom, the next generation of North Koreans may spend decades recovering from the trauma of the Kim regime, even The Secret starts to seem like a reasonable opiate.